 Practice excellent bookkeeping and inventory management.

 Anticipate ahead of time what the IRS or state tax authorities will look for when they process your tax return.
 These common bookkeeping mistakes trip up cannabis companies all over the country.

 For medical cannabis companies, Oklahoma will also be closely scrutinizing your inventory management – it’s also one of the biggest things investors look for when deciding whether or not to fund a cannabis business.
 Tight inventory management controls can have a big impact on your bottom line, and keep you running profitably in today’s competitive market.
 Reduce costs, stay compliant, and run your business efficiently with strong checks and balances.

 Find a Long-Term Investor

 As we’ve seen in states across the country, medical cannabis is usually the gateway to full-legalization.
 If you want to go the distance in Oklahoma’s cannabis market, now is the time to start courting investors.
 It takes a significant amount of cash to enter the recreational market, as we’ve seen in California, Washington, and Colorado.
 Check out this guide for how to find a investor for your cannabis company.

 There are some big questions you need to answer first:

 - Should you do debt or equity financing?

 - Is going public an option for you?

 Whatever questions you have, our experts can help you sort through the many options.
-Click the “Get Started” button below to speak with our team.
+Book a free consultation today.